+Hi, this Steak Leek and Ale Pie has a golden pastry crust, under which are chunks of melting steak and leek sitting in a thick ale gravy.
 Homemade pie has to be at the top of my comfort food list.
-Long gone are the light, fresh salads of summer, now that Autumn is here, with it’s blustery gales I want proper, nourishing, hearty food.
+Long gone are the light, fresh salads of summer.
+As soon as Autumn arrives, with it’s blustery gales I want proper, nourishing, hearty food.

 Although I made this Steak Leek and Ale Pie for a mid-week meal, it will be replacing the occaisional roast on a Sunday too.
 It really is that good.